 Minimum Lift to fit 35” tires on a Chev Sierra/Silverado 2014-2019

-There are claims that you can run 35s with only 4” of lift, however there will be a fair amount of trimming involved.
+There are claims that you can run 35s with only 4” of lift, however, there will be a fair amount of trimming involved.
 When lifting a Sierra/Silverado you ideally want to go for a 6” lift.
 This will avoid unnecessary trimming and cutting.
 The wheel offset also plays a role and how wide they are and how much backspacing they have.
-For example if you are running 325/60r20 with a 6” lift, you’ll still need to trim the front air dam for them to not rub.
-You would definitely need at least 4 inches to run 35×12.5 tires and you would need a 9 inch wide rim with around 0 offset for this to work.
-The wider the rims, i.e. 12 wide rims, will require a 6 inch lift as the offset will be around -44 which will push the tires out a lot.
+For example, if you are running 325/60r20 with a 6” lift, you’ll still need to trim the front air dam for them to not rub.
+You would definitely need at least 4 inches to run 35×12.5 tires and you would need a 9-inch wide rim with around 0 offsets for this to work.
+The wider the rims, i.e. 12 wide rims, will require a 6-inch lift as the offset will be around -44 which will push the tires out a lot.

 Minimum Lift to fit 35” tires on a 2019 Ford Ranger